Pyrococcus furiosus: Genomics

 The sequencing of the complete genome of Pyrococcus furiosus was completed in 2001 by scientists at the University of Maryland Biotechnology Institute.
 The Maryland team found that the genome has 1,908 kilobases, including 2,065 open reading frames (ORFs) that encode proteins.
 A study performed in 2005 revealed 17 new ORFs specific to Pyrococcus furiosus that were not originally annotated, bringing the number of ORFs up to 2,082.

-A lab strain of Pyrococcus furiosus named COM1 is commonly used for its "high plasticity" and ability to take up foreign DNA, owing to its high recombination and transposon activity.
+A genetically tractable strain of Pyrococcus furiosus named COM1 was developed at the University of Georgia in 2011, making P. furiosus the most thermophilic organism that is able to be genetically engineered.
+COM1 is known for its "high plasticity" and increased ability to take up foreign DNA, owing to its high recombination and transposon activity.
 It has 1,571 more base pairs than the referenced NCBI genome, and 10 more insertion sequences (ISs).
 These ISs have deactivated 13 genes and many more are altered, but the strain's growth is yet comparable to its parent strain.

 Enzymes

 Alcohol dehydrogenases

 Pyrococcus furiosus possesses several highly thermostable alcohol dehydrogenases (ADHs): the short-chain AdhA, the iron-containing AdhB, the zinc-containing AdhC, and more.
 Each of these ADHs are NADP-dependent, and serve to replenish NADP^{+} by using the NADPH produced by fermentation to reduce aldehydes to alcohols.
 The aldehydes are also products of fermentation and are toxic to the cell, so removal is necessary.
 P. furiosus ADHs typically have a broad range of aldehyde substrates they can use, and they can also catalyze the reverse reaction (oxidation of alcohols) using ethanol, 1,3-propanediol, and other alcohols for substrate.
 As with most of the archaea's enzymes, the ADHs are sensitive to oxygen.